Research groups of the Institute of Food Process Engineering

-The term "emulsification technique" generally refers to the disintegration of liquid or solid phases in a liquid and is thus the process for the preparation of a dispersion (emulsion or suspension).
+The term "emulsification technology" or "dispersion technology" generally refers to the comminution process of liquid or solid phases in a liquid continuous phase.
+It is therefore a process for producing a dispersion (emulsion or suspension).

-Emulsification technology attends humanity for many generations, for example in the production of creams or sauces, often using simple equipment such as spoons.
-However, the production of dispersions with technical equipment such as high-pressure homogenizers only became possible since industrialization.
-Today, these processes are widely used in technical processes.
+Emulsifying technology has occupied mankind for many generations, for example in the production of creams or sauces, often with simple equipment such as spoons.
+However, the production of emulsions and dispersions with technical equipment such as high-pressure homogenizers was only made possible with industrialization.
+These processes are widespread in production today.

-The focus of current research at our institute is a deeper understanding of the basic processes involved in dispersing.
-With this understanding, both innovative products and more efficient and simpler processes are developed and implemented with industrial partners.
+The focus of the current research at our institute is a deeper understanding of the basic processes of emulsifying and dispersing techniques.
+We use our basic results to develop or implement innovative products and more efficient, simpler processes together with industrial partners.